lc4eu/AuthoringInterface-Backend/README.md

     'MYSQL_PASSWORD' is the password that you set while setting mysql-server.
 Instead of ? type your password.

-15. For creating the database follow the given steps -

-    - Open MySQL workbench
-    - Run the following query -

-      - CREATE database db2;

-16. Run the backend using the following command -
+15. Run the backend using the following command -

     - python3 main.py

-17. Type "http://127.0.0.1:9999/" on your browser to enable the creation of databases.
+16. Type "http://127.0.0.1:9999/" on your browser to enable the creation of databases.

 # Setup for frontend -